FHPythonUtils/ImageEdit/documentation/reference/imageedit/effects.md

 def roundCorners(image: Image.Image, radius: int | str) -> Image.Image:
 ```

 Round the corners by a number of pixels.
-May be preferable to use...
+May be preferable to use

 roundCornersAntiAlias.
 Use with caution as it modifies the image param.
 radius can be one of the following: